Help

 WATER AND ELECTRICITY DON'T MIX

 Puddles, lakes, and other sources of water can conduct electricity if a power line touches them.
 Be sure to avoid them during a storm or if power lines are down.
 You can also get an electric shock if you touch an electric outlet or light switch with wet hands.
-Avoid using electric appliances around running water too.
+Avoid using electric appliances near running water, too.

 Power lines also exist over and close to many lakes and streams.
 They are high enough that, under normal conditions, most boats can pass under them safely.
 But safety awareness is always important when you are around water and electricity.
 A few things to remember when out on a lake: